 Evaluate your success criteria: What do you want to accomplish related to cost savings, technology agility, and enhanced organization capabilities?
 Do you understand the financial impacts – both during and post migration?
 Can you measure the total value of your migration in terms of key drivers to your business?
 Understanding what success looks like is critical to ensure you’re on-track throughout the journey.

 Understand your capability: Do you have the necessary experience on staff?
 What’s the status of your existing technology contracts?
 What systems or applications can be moved quickly to the cloud?
 What resources can you devote to the journey?
 I often recommend looking at secondary, tertiary, or even end-of-life systems to start your migration.
 You can often gain efficiencies early in the migration by removing non-core systems from your data center environments.

-- Identify timing and approach: When should you start new initiatives in the cloud?
+Identify timing and approach: When should you start new initiatives in the cloud?
 How do you get executive buy-in for the duration of the project?
 Do you start with a one-cloud or multi-cloud approach?
 Maintaining executive and organizational buy-in usually requires meeting interim milestones that show real value.
-I recommend simplifying your migration approach.
-Selecting a single cloud provider, ignoring hybrid cloud systems and employing “DR-and-stay” migration methods are all ways to achieve significant business value early in your journey.
+I recommend simplifying your migration approach or working with a partner who can help you get there.